SamCotton/kuhikugu/README.md

   * Unlike riverbank-adjacent settlements, this ring lies **inland and disconnected** from any transport corridor
 * **NDVI** suggests **intermediate vegetation** density, possibly second growth or altered soil fertility
 * Burn and clay signals were **normalized** using 2%/98% thresholds and **differenced**, revealing the ring’s distinct spectral fingerprint
+* Multi-Date Consistency: Clay, burn and NDVI anomalies persist in Sentinel-2 imagery from 2016 through 2024, and disappear entirely in the same indices one tile north, east or west—ruling out systematic sensor artifacts.

+* SAR Backscatter (Sentinel-1)

+    Calibration & Speckle Filtering: After Lee-sigma filtering and gamma-to-sigma₀ conversion, both VV and VH bands reveal subtle circular discontinuities in backscatter around the 1.7 km rim.

 ### 2. **Geometric Analysis**